 Definition of Transfer Functions in Matlab

-The transfer function of the LTI system is the ratio of Laplace transform of output to the Laplace transform of input of the system by assuming all the initial conditions are zero.
+The transfer function of the LTI system is the ratio of the Laplace transform of output to the Laplace transform of input of the system by assuming all the initial conditions are zero.

-In the above system, the input is x (t) and output is y(t).
+In the above system, the input is x (t) and the output is y(t).
 After taking Laplace Transform of the whole system, x(t) becomes X(s), y(t) becomes Y(s) .we consider all the initial conditions are zero because

 Methods of Transfer Functions in Matlab